Optimal Algorithms for Geometric Centers and Depth: The extremal yolk as an implicit

-Let $\PS \subset \R^d$ be a set of $n$ points and let $H = \Dual{\PS}$ be the set of dual hyperplanes.
-The algorithm itself is a randomized incremental algorithm, mimicking Siedel's algorithm for solving \LP{}s \cite{s-sdlpchme-91}.
-First, compute a $k$-shallow cutting for the set of hyperplanes $H$ using \lemref{sc:alg}.
-Let $\Cell_1, \ldots, \Cell_\ell$, where $\ell = O((n/k)^{\floor{d/2}})$, be the collection of simplices in the cutting.
+be the collection of simplices in the cutting.
 For each simplex $\Cell_i$, we have the subset $H \cap \Cell_i$ and the number of hyperplanes lying completely below $H$ (which is at most $k$).
-For each cell $\Cell_i$, let $\Impl(\Cell_i)$ be the set of vertices of $\ArrX{H}$ which have level $k$ and are contained in $\Cell_i$.
+For each cell $\Cell_i$, let $\Impl(\Cell_i)$ be the set of vertices of $\ArrX{H}$ which have level $k$ or $n-k$ and are contained in $\Cell_i$.

-\SoCGVer{ } \myparagraph{The algorithm.} The input to the algorithm is a set of simplices and an initial ball $\Ball_0$.
-Such a ball is uniquely defined by a subset of $d+1$ constraints, and this is a basis for the \LP-type problem.

-Begin by randomly permuting the simplices $\Cell_1, \ldots, \Cell_\ell$.
-At all times, the algorithm maintains a ball $\Ball_i$ of smallest radius which meets all the constraints defined by $\cup_{j=1}^i \Impl(\Cell_i)$.
-In the $i$\th iteration, the algorithm performs a \emph{violation test}: it decides if any constraint of $\Impl(\Cell_i)$ is violated by $\Ball_{i-1}$.
-If so, the algorithm executes a \emph{basis computation}, in which it computes the ball $\Ball'_i$ of smallest radius which obeys the constraints of $\Impl(\Cell_i)$ and the $d+1$ constraints defining $\Ball_{i-1}$.
-The algorithm then computes a ball $\Ball_i$ by invoking itself recursively on the subset of cells $\Cell_1, \ldots, \Cell_i$ with $\Ball'_i$ as the initial basis.